 Dr Sian Roberts – Clinical Director – Mental Health, Learning Disabilities and Dementia

-Dr Dal Sahota – Clinical Director – Urgent Care
+Dr Dal Sahota – Clinical Director – Unplanned Acute Care

 Following the births of her son and daughter Dal now lives and works in Buckinghamshire.
 She is a portfolio GP, so as well as being a family doctor, has a special interest in dermatology and skin surgery and is also a GP appraiser in Buckinghamshire.
 In 2017 she became clinical director for urgent care across Aylesbury Vale and Chiltern CCG, a role which continues with the two CCGs merging as of 1 April 2018.

-Dr Sawhney is the Clinical locality lead for the Wycombe locality.
-She has been a GP at Riverside Surgery in High Wycombe since 1997.
+Dr Sawhney has been a GP at Riverside Surgery in High Wycombe since 1997.
 She is part of the Oxford GP trainers group as well as the Bucks GP appraisers group.

 Rashmi was one of the founder members of the Wycombe Collaborative which subsequently merged with Chiltern Collaborative to form BPCC.
 Hence has been engaged with the concept of clinical commissioning for several years.